OrshiKozek/Project3-Chess/README.md

  My code allows for backwards movement as well since technically the rook can move backwards.
  However, as long as the rook is not moved backwards, it follows the directions from Canvas.

+I created my own repository instead of using the one created by Professor Leese.
+I added the input file into my own repository, so the other one does not have all the other files.

+The coordinates in the input file do not correspond to the coordinates of the 2D array that houses the board.
+The arbitrary coordinates given in the input file must be converted.
+There is a separate method, changeCoordinates() that accomplishes this.